brxndxnpx/VBA/VBXL/Classes/FileSystem/README.md

 - Other users may not have the `Scripting` library added in their Visual Basic Editor.
 - This will alleviate that issue by using late-binding.

-Recommended to be used in conjunction with the [Environment.bas](/VBXL/Modules/Environment/Environment.bas) module for easier file path access.
+Recommended to be used in conjunction with...
+- [Environment.bas](/VBXL/Modules/Environment/Environment.bas) module for easier file path access.

-Recommended to be used in conjunction with the [DynamicLinkLibraries.bas](/VBXL/Modules/DynamicLinkLibraries/DynamicLinkLibraries.bas) module for downloading documents via URL.
+- [DynamicLinkLibraries.bas](/VBXL/Modules/DynamicLinkLibraries/DynamicLinkLibraries.bas) module for downloading documents via URL.

 Dependencies:
 [DynamicLinkLibraries.bas](/VBXL/Modules/DynamicLinkLibraries/DynamicLinkLibraries.bas)